microsoft/pxt/docs/project-tools.md

 - On small tablets and phones (991px wide or less), a single **…** bubble reveals the other bubbles with a 160ms slide out from behind it.
-They remain visible when selecting, using, switching or closing a panel, so the active bubble can be pressed again to close it. **…**, clicking outside the tools, or tabbing away retracts the bubbles and hides the open panel.
-Clicking outside also hides the panel on desktop, including clicks in the simulator.
+They remain visible when selecting, using, switching or closing a panel, so the active bubble can be pressed again to close it. **…** retracts the bubbles and hides the open panel.
+  Unless pinned, clicking outside the tools or tabbing away also dismisses it, including clicks in the simulator on desktop.
 Interacting inside either panel (including the documentation iframe) keeps it open.
 Motion is mirrored in RTL and disabled for reduced-motion preferences.
 Widening the screen restores the separate bubbles without resetting notes.
 - The bubbles and panel follow the editor's notification-banner offset, including